evernost/gangQin/README.md

 Piano learning app, for those who can't read music scores.

 ## Features (current release)
-- Scores imported from MIDI files
+- **MIDI import**: scores can be imported from standard MIDI files
-- Bookmarking: navigate from one section to the other
+- **Bookmarking**: navigate quickly from one section to the other without scrolling the entire song
-- _fingersatz_ edition and display
+- **_fingersatz_**: edit and display the finger to use for each note
-- Loop practice mode
+- **Loop practice**: define the location of the complex section, play it on repeat
-- Single hand practice mode
+- **Single hand practice**: practice the left or right hand only
-- Keyboard dynamically highlights some of its notes based on the key of the current section
+- **Key highlight**: highlight the notes associated to the current key of the song.
+Highlighting changes dynamically if there are key changes
-- Annotated score with all user info can be saved/restored in a human readable file (JSON)
+- **Readable work file**: annotated score, bookmarks, fingersatz, ... are saved in a human readable file (JSON)
-- Combo counter: how many corrects notes in a row
+- **Combo counter**: keep track of the number of correct notes played in a row
+- **Quick find**: a given chord whose location is unknown can be found just pressing the query chord on the MIDI keyboard.

 ## Upcoming features
 - Note 'lookahead' display